 Unfortunately, no-contact accidents do not always have a driver to hold responsible.
 This is especially true when the driver was not paying attention in the first place; therefore, he or she often has no idea that an accident happened.
 In these cases, a rider may have to use uninsured motorist coverage on his or her insurance policy to cover property damage and medical costs until the driver can be located.

 If you were injured in a motorcycle accident – whether there was contact or not – speak with the attorneys at Gladstein Law Firm in Louisville today for a free consultation.
-Schedule your appointment at 800-991-0474 or fill out our online contact form with your questions.
+Schedule your appointment today by filling out our online contact form with your questions.